calebS24/ZypherFit-Ecommerce/README.md

 ---

-## Installation
+## 🚀To run this project

-To run this project locally, follow these steps:
+Follow these steps:

 1. **Clone the repository:**
    ```bash